kyri0/Cyclistic-Bike-Sharing/README.md

 * Download the .csv (https://divvy-tripdata.s3.amazonaws.com/index.html) files from August 2021 to July 2022.
 * Download the Cyclistic.Rmd

 The goal of this case study was to find the differences between Casual and Member users in the last 12 months (August 2021 to July 2022).
-A Casual is defined as someone that bought a single ride or daily pass, while a Member is an individual that bought a yearly subscription.
+A Casual is defined as someone that bought a single ride or daily pass, while a Member is an individual who bought a yearly subscription.

 **Here's a preview of the findings:**